OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 To simplify the imports, a selection of the most commonly used imports was placed in the pseudo-package ``openmdao.main.api``.
-You can obtain a complete listing of what is available in this module by using the *dir()* command in Python.
+You can obtain a complete listing of what is available in this module by using the ``dir()`` command in Python.
 Likewise, a pseudo-package was also created to house some of the most commonly used imports from the standard library.
-In general, it contains variables and divers.
+In general, it contains variables and drivers.
 Most of these items are also explained elsewhere in the *User Guide.*

 Importing more objects into the namespace of your module increases the